 According to www.realself.com 95% said eyelid surgery was worth it.
 Realself.com based this on 1200 ratings and this information was last updated on 23 May 2020.

-The in-clinic eyelid surgery consultation usually lasts about 45 – 60 minutes and is an interactive process to help you determine whether eyelid surgery will address your concerns and more importantly, whether you trust me as your Surgeon.
+The in-clinic eyelid surgery consultation in our Sydney offices usually lasts about 45 – 60 minutes and is an interactive process to help you determine whether eyelid surgery will address your concerns and more importantly, whether you trust me as your Surgeon.

 I take a detailed medical history followed by evaluation of the structure, function and aesthetics of your eyelids and how they relate to your face.
 This is followed by clinical photography which is an important record.
 All these help me to determine whether you are a suitable candidate.
 Bringing a couple of photos from your 20s or 30s will help.

 This is followed by a discussion of all risks and benefits of the proposed surgery.
 I expect you to have questions and there will be ample time to ask them.
 After the consultation you will be given information that describes the eyelid surgery procedure, lists the risk factors and complications of eyelid surgery and the costs of eyelid surgery.